ratan1518/Java-Project1/README.md

 2. Uses a backtracking algorithm to find the solution.

-3. Displays solved board visually using Java Swing.
+3. Displays solved board visually.